swadey/Lisp.jl/README.md

 ```

 To return to the Julia prompt, simply type the backspace type or
 `Ctrl-C`.
-Once there, you'll still have access to the fuctions you
+Once there, you'll still have access to the functions you
 defined:
 ```julia
 julia> fib